misterjanson/CTF/content/04_CTF/_index.md

 ### Fortinet Detection :detective:

-This section of the lab will primarily have you utilizing the threat hunting capabilites of FortiEDR and FortiAnalyzer to learn how to analyze telemetry collected by FortiEDR.
+This section of the lab will primarily have you utilizing the capabilites of FortiEDR and FortiAnalyzer to learn how to analyze telemetry collected from FortiEDR.

 {{% notice note %}} Whenever you see the :police_officer: or :detective: icons that is your cue to use Fortinet tools.{{% /notice %}}

 ### Capture The Flag :checkered_flag:

 Each lab will have instructions on gathering flags and answering questions.
+Some questions are more difficult than others and have a higher point value.
+In some cases a hint can be used, but be careful, using a hint will cost you points.

 ## Objectives